TantalusDrive/Secfilters/README.md

 ## Design principles

 **Security-first scope**
-We only address vectors with clear, observable security implications.
-Each rule is added with a deliberate focus on mitigating actual threats.
+We address only vectors with clear, reproducible security implications.
+Each rule is added deliberately to mitigate actual threats.

 **Conservative filtering**
-Rules are included only when reproducible and demonstrably safe.
+Rules are included only when demonstrably safe.
 We avoid speculative or aggressive filtering that could disrupt legitimate site functionality.

 **Low churn**
 Lists are designed to remain effective over time, requiring minimal maintenance.
 Updates occur only when security risks evolve or new edge cases are discovered.